GrishaAngelovGH/react-19-playground/README.md

 - **use()** hook to async load a resource such as a promise or context
 	- it could be used to replace **useEffect()** to fetch data
+	- data can be streamed from the server to the client by passing a Promise as a prop from a Server Component to a Client Component.